 “ICEYE is enabling others to solve immeasurably difficult problems that affect the lives of millions of people around the world,” said CEO and co-founder Rafal Modrzewski.
 “Our team has built a reputation of delivering results to our customers with unmatched timelines and quality of service.
 We are proud of that reputation, and we intend to maintain it.”

-The reputed Finnish networks giant, with rich experience in space and satellite technologies, was recently selected by NASA to build and deploy the first ever cellular communications network on the Moon by the end of 2022.
+The reputed Finnish networks giant, with rich experience in space and satellite technologies, has been selected by NASA to build and deploy the first ever cellular communications network on the Moon by the end of 2022.
 The network is considered a crucial component of the ambitious plan to establish a long-term human presence on the Moon as a “warm-up” for future missions to Mars.

 Designed by the company’s Nokia Bell Labs division, the ultra-compact, low-power and space-hardened end-to-end LTE solution will be delivered to the lunar surface by US-based aerospace engineering firm Intuitive Machines and will provide critical communications capabilities for astronauts, allowing for activities such as remote control of lunar rovers, real-time navigation and high-definition streaming.